InterstitialTech/sciota-server/README.md

 For the server, there are two parts: the elm frontend and the rust backend.

+**build tools**

 For elm, you'll need elm 0.19.1, which is most likely the version that is install via apt if you're on debian.

-For rust, standard rust+cargo will do - some projects depend on the nightly version of rust of new features, but this one does not.
-Install that with [rustup.sh](https://rustup.rs/), or maybe with apt.
+For rust, standard rust+cargo will do.  rustc being the rust compiler, and cargo being the build tool that pulls in dependencies.
+Some projects depend on the nightly version of rust for new features, but this one does not.
+Install rust/cargo with [rustup.sh](https://rustup.rs/), or maybe with apt if you prefer.

 **basic build**